- Innovation Reporting: If innovations are made, fill out the eROI form and submit to CoMotion.

 NIH RPPR Submission Process

-The Office of Sponsored programs (OSP) must review and submit NIH RPPRs.
+The Office of Sponsored programs (OSP) must review and submit NIH annual RPPRs.

 NIH requires grantees to submit RPPRs through eRA Commons.
 The progress report must be approved by NIH to non-competitively fund each budget period within an approved project period.

-- Complete RPPR in eRA Commons and route to the Signing Official (your OSP reviewer).
+- Route the RPPR to the Signing Official (your OSP reviewer)

 RPPRs that require multiple office review and approval in SAGE take longer.
 Plan ahead.